 All cadets are given the opportunity to join UHMBT’s nurse bank, which provides a valuable income whilst they are studying as well as contributing further to their learning and development.
 Outside agencies including Mental Health, Social Services and Primary Care also contribute and provide valuable learning environments.

 VIEW ALL NEWS

-For further press information please contact Louise Fleming on 01539 716685
+For further press information please contact our Communications Team on 01539 715212

 or e-mail firstname.lastname@example.org